Updated: April, 2023

 Conversational marketing is a specific marketing approach that engages your website visitors with meaningful conversations.

 By engaging visitors directly, conversational marketing has more impact on the customer journey than more traditional ways of capturing leads, such as web forms.
 Web forms capture only those website visitors who are willing to provide their email, and conversations with them tend to stretch out for days or weeks.
 And that doesn’t even include those who are intrigued by your offering but are not ready to share their email.

-- Engages visitors in real-time
+- Engages visitors with relevant messaging in real time

 - Captures attention when visitors’ interest is at its peak